Urban photoshoot tips for creative portrait photography in cities

 Time flies when you’re photographing, but there comes a point where everyone has had enough.
 Get the shots before you get to that point.
 Plan on two hours.

 To keep me aware of time passing I set the timer on my phone to go off every twenty minutes.
+When the alarm goes off we change it up – either by changing the background or the subject’s outfit.

 2. Don’t get weighed down